Mel Tormé: Early life and education

-He played drums in the drum-and-bugle corps at Shakespeare Elementary School.
+To contribute to the family, he played drums in the drum-and-bugle corps at Shakespeare Elementary School.
 From 1933 to 1941, he acted in the radio programs The Romance of Helen Trent and Jack Armstrong, the All-American Boy.
 He wrote his first song at 13.
 Three years later his first published song, "Lament to Love", became a hit for bandleader Harry James.